Information on this page is for customers in

 When will I receive my incentives?

-Upfront rebates and incentives will be distributed via check 10 business days after meeting all eligibility requirements, including proof of purchase and installation, and connecting your charger or vehicle to the utility’s Managed Charging Platform.
-Participants in Managed Charging will receive ongoing incentives throughout the year.
-Participation incentive payments will be distributed bi-annually in the spring and the fall by Eversource will be notified of their progress and performance throughout the year.
+Upfront rebates and incentives will be distributed via check 10 business days after meeting all eligibility requirements, including proof of purchase and installation, and connection of your charger or vehicle to the Eversource's Managed Charging Platform.
+Participants in Managed Charging will receive ongoing incentives throughout this year.
+Participation incentive payments will be distributed bi-annually in the spring and the fall by Eversource.
+Customers will be notified of their progress and performance throughout the year.

 What charging technologies qualify?

-Please also refer to the Qualified Products List ("QPL").
+Please also refer to the Qualified Products List.

 What does it typically cost to install a Level 2 EV charging station at my home?